-- 1. Take the self assessment without using reference materials or the Internet. - 2.
-Check your answers against the answer sheet provided. - 3.
+1. Take the self assessment without using reference materials or the Internet.

+- 2. Check your answers against the answer sheet provided. - 3.
 How well did you do?
 We don't expect everyone to get every answer correct, but if your score was low, you might consider postponing enrollment in CS3690 until you have learned some more basic networking.

-Correct answers will be highlighted in yellow on the answer sheet.
+Correct answers are highlighted in yellow.